 Role Play (approximately 70 minutes) – You will be given information and will have some individual preparation time to look it over (35 minutes).
 You will then have a 20 minute meeting with a ‘client’.
 You will then be asked (in writing) to reflect on the meeting.
 Find out how we can help you with writing reports and role plays.

-In-tray exercise (90 minutes) – You will be given two tasks in this exercise.
+In-tray Exercise (90 minutes) – You will be given two tasks in this exercise.
 The first is to review a situation and propose some actions and the second is to write a report outlining changes, cost and other information.
 You will not have enough time to read all the information given in detail.
 It is recommended to scan all the material and then go back to the important bits to read more thoroughly.
 Find out how we can help you prepare for this exercise with our In-Tray exercise practice pack.